mnichol3/my_jgcri/CEDS/notes/gridding_paper_plots.md

 After re-aggregating the data on to the proper grid, copy & paste them into the proper `emission-archives/CEDS_grids/...` directory.
 For the historical openburning files metioned previously in this section, they belong in `emission-archives/CEDS_grids/historical-emissions`.

-*Note: The cdo command does not compress the resulting netCDF4 files.
+*Note: The `cdo` command above does not compress the resulting netCDF4 files.
 The average size of one of these files is around 1.95 GB*

 ## 3. Executing the Plotting Scripts